 # Applications with native ARM code

-Genymotion virtual devices architecture is x86 (32-bit).
-If your application relies on ARM native code, you must install an ARM translation tool to make it work.
-The ARM translation tool must match your virtual device Android version:
+Genymotion SaaS virtual devices architecture is x86 (32-bit).
+To deploy applications for ARMv7 (32-bit), you must install an ARM translation tool which matches your virtual device Android version:

 For legal reasons, Genymobile cannot provide any ARM translation tools.